Home

 Activities: The main activity at the Public Garden is a ride on the Swan Boats.
 Basically they're ferry boats that get paddled around the lagoon for 15 minutes by someone sitting in a big "swan" at the back.
 Not for someone who has a need for speed, but unique, very pretty and relaxing.

 The Swan Boats run seven days (except rainy, windy, or extremely hot days) and you can get tickets at the Swan Boat dock.
-Click here for more info on their hours and fares.
+Read our Swan Boats review here.

 TOGETHER